NonMajorNerd/Arel/README.txt

     *  To-Do List  *
     ****************

-		Build AI subroutines capable of opening doors (A*  ignore door? check when moving if destination is a door, if so open instead of move)
+		*Build AI subroutines capable of opening doors (A*  ignore door? check when moving if destination is a door, if so open instead of move)
-		Check carrying cap after dequipping items (currently you can dequip a bag and be carrying more than you should be able to) Check whether or not items are identified before displaying effects in inventory system Build support for two-handed weapons
+		*Check carrying cap after dequipping items (currently you can dequip a bag and be carrying more than you should be able to) *Check whether or not items are identified before displaying effects in inventory system *Build support for two-handed weapons
-		Update accessory system
+		*Update accessory system
-		Fix fireball scroll displaying true name of unidentified burned items Add description_list and effects_list
+		*Fix fireball scroll displaying true name of unidentified burned items *Add description_list and effects_list
-		Add a check/return so if a list is searched and there is no result, it returns a default .. eg if names list does not have a name for this item, just return the default name.
+		*Add a check/return so if a list is searched and there is no result, it returns a default .. eg if names list does not have a name for this item, just return the default name.
-		Start building score system
+		*Expand scoring system
-			build a check for "in/out of camera operator FoV" Build a check for 'is there a camera op? if not, spawn one nearby (but outside of player FoV)' Probably a ton of other things
+		*Build a check for 'is there a camera op? if not, spawn one nearby (but outside of player FoV)' *Add an option to sort the inventory
+			**sort by equipped first, then alpha
+				***give users choice to sort by attack, defense, etc *Certainly a ton of other things

     **************
     * Change log *
     **************

+	03/06/21
+		Added basic score system .. points are gained for kills, kills seen by camera operator reward more points Added character naming
+		Added unique sprites for each origin choice

+	03/02/21
+		Added inventories and equipment to monsters
+		Fixed bug related to the "Illiterate" conduct

 	02/24/21
 		Small interface changes (menu locations, item colors, description texts)